 It is very clear to see the countries that are more open to reviewing new advancements in new technologies.
 Respectfully, it is a complex topic, and one that needs to consider multiple regional and national clinical and data laws and the type of clinical trial.
 In general, among the responses we received, there were more concerns highlighted than a definitive position given.
+Nonetheless, eConsent is quickly gaining regulatory recognition across the globe, with a focused section dedicated to eConsent within the EMA's Draft Guideline on Computerised Systems and Electronic Data in Clinical Trials, and a mention in ICH GCP E6 (R3), demonstrating a more substantial and global step in the direction of making eConsent more widely available to clinical trial participants, who in turn, would be able to benefit from the advantages of eConsent documented in this paper.

-Appendix 1: ADAPTABLE Virtualized Trial
+Appendix: Adaptable Virtualised Trial

-The US-government sponsored Patient Centered Outcomes Research Institute (PCORI) is using a virtual trial platform to screen, consent, enroll and randomize 15,000 patients through an interactive web portal.
+The US-government sponsored Patient Centered Outcomes Research Institute (PCORI) is using a virtual trial platform to screen, consent, enroll and randomize 15,000 + patients through an interactive web portal.
 A remote clinical team is following patients throughout the 30-month study, using the centralized platform for investigators and clinical staff to interact with patients and collect patient-reported outcomes, adverse events and demographic data.